RBI keeps repo rate unchanged at 6.50% for third time in a row

 The central bank has predicted 6.2% inflation in the second quarter of 2023-’24, 5.7% in the third quarter and 5.2% in the fourth quarter.

-Das also said that a spike in tomato prices and a rise in the prices of cereals and pulses contributed to inflation.
-He added that going by past trends, vegetable prices may see a significant correction in a few months.
+Das also said that the spike in tomato prices and a rise in the prices of cereals and pulses contributed to inflation.
+He added that going by past trends, vegetable prices were expected to fall in a few months.

+“The prospects of Kharif crops have brightened, thanks to improvement in the progress of the monsoon,” the RBI governor said.
+“Uncertainties, however, remain on the domestic food price outlook due to sudden weather events and possible El Niño conditions in August and beyond.”